jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ```

 The numbers in the block above represent the indentation positions
-that are cycled through following a nested list, when the point is at
+that are cycled through following a nested list when the point is at
 the block as shown.
 In order, these positions would be appropriate
 for 1) starting a new nested list item, 2) continuing the nested list
 item with indentation past the marker, 3) starting a list item with a